 Advanced Horticultural Trades (Level 4) (Landscape Design)

-New Zealand Certificate in Horticulture Services (Level 4) with strands in Landscape Design
+New Zealand Certificate in Horticulture Services (Level 4) with strand in Landscape Design

 Graduates will have the skills and knowledge to work as a garden designer or small scale designer.